The Best 48-Hour Itinerary for a Snowy Winter Getaway in Albany, NY

 The Albany Pine Bush Preserve is located a short drive outside of downtown Albany, and it consists of over 3,200 acres of protected land, with more being added all the time.
 This vast nature preserve is a top spot for cross-country skiing and snowshoeing as weather permits, and admission is completely free.

 Whether you're sliding on skis or walking on snowshoes, the wide trails and snow-covered sand dunes are perfect for a wintry adventure.
-Be aware that rentals are unavailable, so you'll want to bring your own pair to the preserve.
+Be aware that rentals are unavailable (unless you sign up for a guided program), so you'll want to bring your own pair to the preserve.
 Over 20 miles of multi-use trails await, and because many skiers use them, you will typically see tracks to follow.

 When you've completed your trip through the Pine Bush, you can stop at a local lunch spot in the Capital Region before returning home.
 You may be sad your weekend getaway is over, but you've also made so many new memories that you'll look back on fondly.
 And, you can start planning your next visit to the City of Albany!